Seagull-Project-PHP-Framework/seagullframework-website/docs/Tutorials/WorkingWithActions.md

 ![][image-1]

 ## Conclusion
 In this tutorial you have learned how to create a basic Manager class, various actions methods, URI mapping and a simple template.
-Stay tuned for future installments where will introduce more techniques for working with Seagull.
+Stay tuned for future instalments where will introduce more techniques for working with Seagull.

 ## Download Code
-You can download the code from this tutorial [attachment:tutorial-2.tar.gz here].
+You can download the code from this tutorial [here][5].

 #### Comment by bjorn on Thu Apr  5 04:00:39 2007
 If you'd like to add id's or other information to the links it can be done this way in the template: